KagayamaKaede/ShadowsocksRDroid/Readme.md

 * Improve the material design UI.
 * Improve performance, reduce memory and battery usage.
 * Fix bug.
-* Write java implementation of ShadowsocksR.
+* Write java implementation of ShadowsocksR plugin.
 * If I have enough time, (may be) write NAT mode(if need).

 ##Develop